 The NPR-A Working Group consists of representatives from North Slope local governments, Native corporations, and tribal entities.
 BLM Alaska regularly attends meetings and oversees the contract for a facilitator, but BLM does not control or manage the group.
 Meetings were held from 2015 to July 2020.
-The group reformed in August 2021 after a hiatus and Voice of the Arctic is contracted to facilitate the meetings as of July 2021.
+The group reformed in August 2021 after a hiatus and met until July 2022.
+The contract with the original facilitator lapsed and the BLM is finalizing an RFP to open up for bidding in January 2023 in order to restart regular meetings.

-The group meets regularly and informs BLM about community concerns on a range of issues associated with activities within the NPR-A, including: oil and gas leasing, land use conflicts, exploration, and infrastructure projects supporting onshore and offshore oil and gas development, such as production facilities and pipelines.
+The group informs BLM about community concerns on a range of issues associated with activities within the NPR-A, including: oil and gas leasing, land use conflicts, exploration, and infrastructure projects supporting onshore and offshore oil and gas development, such as production facilities and pipelines.